kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

 4. Essays

     ChatGPT was used to check my spelling and rephrase sentences.
 Clearly, I could not ask ChatGPT to reflect on my experiences.
 I was mindful in minimizing chatGpt even for editing purposes.
 Its tone is rational and balanced, but lacks any character in my experience.
+Out of curiosity, I would ask the AI to write an assigned essay.
+I would then compare it with mine.
+I feel AI has the most to catch up in this regard.
+I have not seen any essays from AI with a unique point of view.

 5. Final project